Professional Mentor "Friend" - Los Angeles

 - Transport children in personal vehicle as required for mentoring activities;

-This is a full-time, exempt position.
-Due to the nature of a Friend’s role, the work hours are somewhat non-traditional and include late afternoon and evening work.
+This is a full-time, non-exempt position.
+Due to the nature of a Friend’s role, the work hours are somewhat non-traditional, and include late afternoon and evening work.
 We recognize that each Friend’s daily work schedule will vary due to the uniqueness of the role and the needs of the individual children being served.
 Each Friend is expected to exercise appropriate discretion in this regard.
 During the school year, the general workweek is Tuesday through Saturday, with Sunday and Monday as days off.
-During the summer, spring, and winter breaks, and during COVID-19, many Friends work a standard Monday through Friday workweek.
+During the summer, and for spring and winter breaks, many Friends work a standard Monday through Friday workweek.
 The Program requires that you see each of your assigned children both in and outside of school, for an average of four hours each week, although how you accomplish that is at your discretion within established Program guidelines.

 Education and Experience Required:

-If you are this amazing person, here is what we have to offer:
+If you are this amazing person, here’s what we have to offer:

-Friends LA is an Equal Opportunity Employer, committed to addressing discriminatory practices, and to working toward racial equity.
-The equal employment opportunity policy of Friends LA provides fair and equal opportunities for all employees and job applicants regardless of race, color, religious creed, national origin, ancestry, age, sex, gender, pregnancy, sexual orientation, marital status, familial status, disability, or genetic information, in compliance with applicable federal, state and local law.
-Friends LA hires and promotes individuals solely on the basis of their qualifications for the job to be filled.
+Friends of the Children - Los Angeles is an Equal Opportunity Employer, committed to addressing discriminatory practices, and to working toward racial equity.
+The equal employment opportunity policy of Friends of the Children - Los Angeles provides fair and equal opportunities for all employees and job applicants regardless of race, color, religious creed, national origin, ancestry, age, sex, gender, pregnancy, sexual orientation, marital status, familial status, disability, or genetic information, in compliance with applicable federal, state and local law.
+Friends of the Children hires and promotes individuals solely on the basis of their qualifications for the job to be filled.